manishjsrnit/JerseyHttpPatch/README.md

 JerseyHttpPatch
 ===============

-Experiments related to Rest services and HTTP method verb implementations for them.
+Experiments related to Rest services and HTTP method Patch verb implementations for them.